fxlrnrpt/fxlrnrpt/README.md

 # Hi there 👋

-:information_source: My name is Andrey G. I am a software engineer switching to AI/ML.
+:information_source: My name is Andrey G. I am a software engineer hypnotized by AI/ML.
 Interested in research.
 Fascinated by math, statistics, and physics.

 > G. stands for Goncharov.
 I wanted to save you the pain of reading my Cyrillic last name.